-With the HOBO U30 web-based logging system, I was able to monitor one of the Earthship homes from Australia via the free HOBOLink® website, enabling my data collection to span a much longer duration.
+With a HOBO web-based logging system, I was able to monitor one of the Earthship homes from Australia via the free HOBOLink® website, enabling my data collection to span a much longer duration.
 And, I was able to access data immediately, in real time.
 The stand-alone HOBO data loggers that were deployed for me in the Earthships were shipped to me from the United States; upon their arrival in Australia I downloaded the data and started my analysis.

 The results scientifically documented the remarkably stable indoor air temperature of the Earthship homes and showed how over time Earthship designs had evolved to become more energy efficient, with the newer “Global” models performing better than designs from the 1990s.